coltonofarrell/coltonofarrell/README.md

 ## 🔍 About Me

 - 🌟 **Professional Background**: Account management and customer success professional with 5+ years of experience in the SaaS and tech industries, specializing in vendor compliance, EDI, API integrations, and driving customer adoption and retention.
 - 🎓 **Education**: Bachelor's degree in Political Science from the University of Minnesota Twin Cities.
-Completed a series of LinkedIn Learning courses on Artificial Intelligence and other technical skills to upskill and stay competitive in the tech field.
 - 🚀 **Interests**: Passionate about customer success, technology, and product-led growth.
 Interested in expanding expertise in API technology, automation, and optimizing customer journeys.
 - 🌎 **Location**: Based in Chicago, Illinois.